 GVB Biopharma White-Label Program

-PTSD is a condition that can make it feel impossible to relax, and CBD is a cannabinoid that many people find to be uniquely calming and soothing.
-As a result, it’s natural to consider using CBD for PTSD, but is this approach to treating post-traumatic stress disorder backed by science?
+Post-traumatic stress disorder (PTSD) is a condition that can interfere with a person’s ability to relax.
+Furthermore, this trauma-related disorder is difficult to treat with medications¹.
+CBD is a cannabinoid that many people find to be uniquely calming and soothing.
+As a result, it is natural to consider using CBD for PTSD, but is this approach to treating post-traumatic stress disorder backed by science?

 In this guide, learn why CBD is theorized to be useful for PTSD, and discover recent scientific research that might back this position.
-CBD should certainly be researched further for its potential to help with PTSD — as you’ll see as we continue.
+CBD should certainly be researched further for its potential to help with PTSD — as you will see as we continue.

 What is CBD?